bsantosh909/croyale/README.md

 # CRoyale

-Croyale is a powerful node.js module that allows you to interact with the [cr-api](http://cr-api.com/) very easily.
+Croyale is a powerful node.js module that allows you to interact with the [royale-api](http://royaleapi.com/) very easily.

 - Object-oriented
-- user friendly
+- User friendly
-- maximum coverage of the API
+- Maximum coverage of the API

 ## Installation
 **Node.js 8.0.0 or newer is required**